awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 **Note**
 Functions defined as container images do not support layers\.
 When you build a container image, you can package your preferred runtimes and dependencies as a part of the image\.

 Layers let you keep your deployment package small, which makes development easier\.
 You can avoid errors that can occur when you install and package dependencies with your function code\.
-For Node\.js, Python, and Ruby functions, you can [develop your function code in the Lambda console](code-editor.md) as long as you keep your deployment package under 3 MB\.
+For Node\.js, Python, and Ruby functions, you can [develop your function code in the Lambda console](code-editor.md) as long as you keep your deployment package under 3 MB \(and each code file under `512 KB`\)\.

 **Note**
 A function can use up to five layers at a time\.
 The total unzipped size of the function and all layers can't exceed the unzipped deployment package size limit of 250 MB\.
 For more information, see [Lambda quotas](gettingstarted-limits.md)\.